-Water-soluble toxins are easily flushed out of the body via the blood and kidneys, but the fat-soluble toxins are a challenge for the body to remove.
+- Water-soluble toxins are easily flushed out via the blood and kidneys.

-Fat-soluble toxins such as heavy metals, pesticides, preservatives, food additives, pollutants, plastics and other environmental chemicals must become water-soluble for the body to eliminate them fully.
+- Fat-soluble toxins (such as heavy metals, pesticides, preservatives, food additives, pollutants, plastics, and other environmental chemicals) must become water-soluble to eliminate fully, and are therefore more of a challenge.

-This happens mostly in the liver, but if our digestive and detox pathways are not functioning optimally, these toxins find their way from the liver to the blood, fat cells, and brain, where they can store for years, setting you up for health concerns down the road.
-(1-4)
+Detoxing happens mostly in the liver, but if our digestive and detox pathways are not functioning optimally, toxins find their way from the liver to the blood, fat cells, and brain, where they can sit for years, setting you up for health concerns.1-4

-I believe that if we keep our digestion, stress levels and detoxification pathways balanced, we can prevent dangerous chemicals and toxins from storing in our bodies.
+Ayurveda suggests that if we keep our digestion, stress levels, and detoxification pathways balanced, we can prevent dangerous chemicals and toxins from storing in our bodies.

-When we digest a meal, the nutritional and toxic fats are shuffled through the stomach into the small intestine where bile secreted from the liver and gallbladder emulsifies them.
+When we digest a meal, nutritious and toxic fats are shuffled through the stomach into the small intestine, where bile from the liver and gallbladder emulsifies them.

-The very beginning of the body’s lymphatic system is called the Gut Associated Lymphatic Tissue (GALT), which surrounds the entire intestinal tract.
-This is what I call, “the most important half inch in your body,” because it is here that lacteals help absorb and process both nutritional and toxic fats.
+The beginning of the lymphatic system is called the Gut Associated Lymphatic Tissue (GALT), which lines the inside of the entire intestinal tract.
+This is what I call the most important 1/4 inch of your body because it is here that lacteals help absorb and process good fats, bad fats, and undigested proteins.

-The lymphatic system around the gut will take all the absorbed fats back to the liver where the good fats are put to use making cholesterol, cell membranes, hormones, brain cells and skin, to name a few.
-The toxins are processed by the liver and earmarked for elimination.
+The lymphatic system around the gut will take fats back to the liver, where good fats are used to make cholesterol, cell membranes, hormones, brain cells, and skin, to name a few.
+Toxins are processed by the liver and earmarked for elimination.